anitab-org/stem-diverse-tv/README.md

    `git clone https://github.com/anitab-org/stem-diverse-tv`

- * Now after you cloned the repository, get into the stem-diverse-tv directory by -
+ * Now after you cloned the repository, move to stem-diverse-tv directory by -

    `cd stem-diverse-tv`